dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 ### **Frame Filtering**

-Frame filter is designed to make sharpness filters on frames and temporarily save the high-sharpness frames in the frame queue for further usage.
-What DCE frame filter do is to:
+DCE can implement the sensor filter and frame sharpness filter on the camera video frames.
+The blurred frames will be skipped in the image reading process.
+The filter methods include:

-- Enable sensor filter on mobile devices.
+- Sensor filter on mobile devices.
-- Enable frame sharpness on all devices.
+- Frame sharpness filter on all kinds of devices.
-- Discard all the frames if the device is detected to be shaking.
-- Make sharpness evaluations on each frame to filter out high-quality frames.

-By making restrictions on video frame sources can prevent the applications from processing the blurry frame and improve the working efficiency and accuracy.
+The frame filter prevents the frame processing algorithm from spending too much time scanning blurry frames.
+This benefits the application on improves its working efficiency and accuracy.

 ### **Frame Cropping**